harodggg/Sui-White-Paper-and-Aptos-White-Paper/linera/Linera_zh.md

 [^27]: Du Mingxiao, Ma Xiaofeng, Zhang Zhe, Wang Xiangwei, and Chen Qijun.
 A review on consensus algorithm of blockchain.
 In 2017 IEEE international conference on systems, man, and cybernetics (SMC), pages 2567–2572.
 IEEE, 2017.

-[^28]: nanfengpo.
-A design of decentralized ZK-rollups based on EIP-4844. https:// ethresear.ch/t/a-design-of-decentralized-zk-rollups-based-on-eip-4844/ 12434, 2022.

 [^29]: Slashdot.
 Best blockchain apis of 2022. <https://slashdot.org/software/> blockchain-apis/, 2022.